Project-MONAI/monai-deploy-app-sdk/.planning/STATE.md

 Logged in PROJECT.md Key Decisions table.
 Recent:

+- [Phase 2, Plan 03]: System-wide lowres_seg orientation contract: uint8 CUDA, 3D, same array order as image.asnumpy() — PostResample's revert_crop_gpu emits it (transpose_backward, 3D form with NO channel +1), Preprocess consumes it via the image's exact layout chain (so the image-derived bbox applies verbatim); the cascade 2-channel input is (image, one-hot) fp32 C-contiguous with the one-hot channel never normalized
+- [Phase 2, Plan 03]: Reference semantics control over plan text when they conflict: resolve_run_model_list(['3d_lowres']) raises the reference's exact ValueError (empty ensemble) — the plan's 'standalone lowres is ensemblable' bullet contradicted both the replicated reference and the plan's own must-haves; the auto-insertion step is data-driven off plans 'previous_stage' (D-02: zero config-name literals)
+- [Phase 2, Plan 03]: load_preprocess_params reads ALL per-config fields from the PlansManager-resolved configuration (the raw cascade entry carries only inherits_from + previous_stage — spacing/normalization/resampling kwargs are inherited); post-softmax argmax == reference argmax-of-resampled-logits (softmax monotone per voxel, D-09), no CC on the cascade input (reference KeepLargestCC runs only on the final output)
 - [Phase 2, Plan 02]: cudnn benchmark mode is INCOMPATIBLE with the RMM pluggable allocator on torch 2.13 (benchmark search calls unsupported `cacheInfo` → RuntimeError on the first conv, size-independent) — `cudnn.benchmark` is disabled in slidewindow setup when the backend is `pluggable`; RMM (INFR-01/D-14) wins over the reference's benchmark=True parity; pixel-exactness held (99.99986% SEG, 3 boundary voxels)
 - [Phase 2, Plan 02]: the setup-time budget estimate uses plans.json `median_image_size_in_voxels` as the preprocessed shape (study volume size is unknown at compose time; inherited configs fall back to the original median shape × spacing ratio); crop bounded by the resampled volume (crop ⊆ image)
 - [Phase 2, Plan 02]: the defer branch releases per-config tensors as consumed but keeps the exact accumulation order + CuPy final division (bit-identical to the full_volume path — D-19); the defer unit test uses 5 configs of the synthetic (4,600,512,512) shape because the plan's 3-config sketch totals only ~24.4 GB at 40 GB free under its own formula